Hyracotherium

-Hyracotherium (/ˌhaɪrəkoʊˈθɪəriəm, -kə-/ HY-rək-o-THEER-ee-əm; "hyrax-like beast") is an extinct genus of small (about 60 cm in length) perissodactyl ungulates that was found in the London Clay formation.
-This small, fox-sized animal is (for some scientists) considered to be the earliest known member of Equidae before the type species, H. leporinum, was reclassified as a palaeothere, a perissodactyl family related to both horses and brontotheres.
+Hyracotherium (/ˌhaɪrəkoʊˈθɪəriəm, -kə-/ HY-rək-o-THEER-ee-əm; "hyrax-like beast") is an extinct genus of small (about 60 cm in length) perissodactyl ungulates that was found in the Eocene-aged London Clay formation.
+This small, fox-sized animal was once considered to be the earliest known member of Equidae before the type species, H. leporinum, was reclassified as a palaeothere.
 The remaining species are now thought to belong to different genera, such as Eohippus, which had previously been synonymised with Hyracotherium.

 Description

 Size comparison between Hyracotherium and a domestic cat.

 Hyracotherium averaged 78 cm (2.5 feet) in length and weighed about 9 kg (20 pounds).
 It had a short face with eye sockets in the middle and a short diastema (the space between the front teeth and the cheek teeth).
 The skull was long, having 44 low-crowned teeth.
 Although it had low-crowned teeth, the beginnings of the characteristic horse-like ridges on the molars can be seen.
-Hyracotherium is believed to have been a browsing herbivore that ate primarily soft leaves as well as some fruits and nuts and plant shoots.